stoneyrh/gSOAP/gsoap/samples/dom/README.md

 The default is to deserialze only when an `id` attribute is present in the XML payload.
 This is to ensure that the SOAP encoding protocol deos not break when id-ref attibutes are used for multireferenced objects.

+### Using serializable types defined in C++ namespaces              {#intro-3-3}

+The C++ DOM API is unaware of serializable C++ types defined in C++ namespaces.
+The DOM API only "sees" globally defined types to serialize and deserialize.
+This can lead to errors when trying to serialize or deserialize an object in a DOM node that is defined in a C++ namespace.

+When a client or service application is built with C++ namespaces, either using soapcpp2 with option `-q` or with a `namespace` declaration in the .h interface header file for soapcpp2, then you should take care to compile the source code of the DOM API to check for types defined in an external namespace by compiling `dom.cpp` using `-DSOAP_DOM_EXTERNAL_NAMESPACE=namespace_name`.
+Only one C++ namespace name can be provided with this option.
+If multiple C++ namespaces are used for serializable types then `dom.cpp` must be modified to invoke the following functions:

+- `name::soap_markelement()`
+- `name::soap_putelement()`
+- `name::soap_getelement()`
+- `name::soap_dupelement()`
+- `name::soap_delelement()`

+These should be added for each namespace `name` and added to the existing invocation of these with `SOAP_DOM_EXTERNAL_NAMESPACE::`.

+This feature is available for gSOAP 2.8.55 and greater.

 The domcpp command-line tool                                           {#domcpp}
 ============================